almothafar/FinePlay/README.md

 + Update Play Framework 2.7.0 release

 #### Play Framework 2.7.0 ####
-+ Learn how to set flash with the API of 2.7.0.
 + Follow Deprecate
 + Update application.conf
 + Update messages